 Bhutan does have capping to control mass tourism.
 We do not want our country to sink with tourists everywhere and lose our authenticity.
 We are into quality tourism and want our entire guest to experience the best of Bhutan.
-Therefore in order to maintain the quality of tourist traveling Bhutan, the Bhutanese Government has mandated a policy of “high-value low volume tourism policy” and has fixed a daily tariff of USD 250 per person in peak season and USD 200 for lean Season.
-The policy helps the country to control the mass inflow of tourists by reducing the burden on the overall infrastructure.
+Therefore in order to maintain the quality of tourists traveling to Bhutan, the Bhutanese Government has mandated a policy of “high-value low volume tourism policy” and has fixed a daily tariff of USD 250 per person in peak season and USD 200 for lean Season.
+The daily tariff helps the country to control the mass inflow of tourists by reducing the burden on the overall infrastructure.
 By controlling the tourist Bhutan protects its ecosystem and natural resources.

 Documents required for Bhutan Visa

 You need a passport copy and your confirmed flight tickets.
 With these documents, your visa will be in your hand before you start your journey.
-All foreigners traveling Bhutan need visas to enter Bhutan except for the citizen of India, Bangladesh, and the Maldives.
-Indian National need not apply for a visa in advance and their permit for Bhutan travel is given upon arrival.
+All foreigners traveling in Bhutan need visas to enter Bhutan except for the citizen of India, Bangladesh, and the Maldives.
+Indian nationals need not apply for a visa in advance and their permit for Bhutan travel is given upon arrival.
 You do not have to pay Visa fees.